divanov11/designbattle/readme.md

 Ok so the task at hand is revealed!
 Since Agora is the sponsor of this video we will create a landing page promoting Agora and two of their products.
 The Agora RTC and RTM SDK.
 This will be a ONE page design.

-I will provide all the content below, your job will be to piece this together using Figma (or XD).
+I will provide all the content below, your job will be to piece this together using your preferred choice of design software (Figma, XD, Sketch, etc..).
 It's up to your discretion to use whatever content you want wish and how you piece together the layout along with color schemes.

 Note: Ask any questions you may have in the #hackathon-questions channel in the discord server.
 If you need to reference the agora website you can find it at [agora.io](https://www.agora.io/en/)